-How to Choose a Surrogacy Agency
+Questions to Ask When Choosing a Surrogacy Agency

 You do not have to use a surrogacy agency, but there are advantages.
 Primarily, the agency will do the screening, money handling, and run interference between surrogate and intended parent if necessary.
-Get recommendations from either your Reproductive Endocrinologist or your attorney.
+Get recommendations from either your reproductive endocrinologist or your attorney.

 - How long have you been in the business of finding surrogates for third party reproduction?